About Us

 Our Story

-Five years ago, playwright & HIV campaigner Ash Kotak began the work to create a lasting memorial to those who have died of an HIV-related illness and to act as a reminder that the fight to end AIDS, and the stigma of HIV and AIDS, worldwide continues.
+In 2016, playwright, film maker & HIV campaigner Ash Kotak began the work to create a lasting memorial to those lost to HIV-related illness, one that would act as a reminder that the fight to end AIDS, and the stigma of HIV and AIDS continues.

 The sculpture will be located just off Tottenham Court Road in Fitzrovia, close to the former Middlesex Hospital.
 This is where the UK’s first AIDS unit was opened by Princess Diana in April 1987.
 In front of the world’s media, she shook the hand of a man with AIDS.
 At a time when people were afraid to touch, she wore no gloves and told the world that HIV/AIDS was not passed from person to person by touch, but that kindness and humanity are.

-In the 1980 and 1990s, HIV and AIDS disproportionally affected four marginalised groups in the UK: gay/ bisexual men; African communities; people with haemophilia and people who inject drugs.
+In the 1980s and 90s, HIV and AIDS disproportionally affected four marginalised groups in the UK: gay / bisexual men; African communities; people with haemophilia and people who inject drugs.

 Survivors Voices